CDH-Studio/I-Talent/README.md

 Keycloak is the SSO service that the app utilizes to authenticate users.
 Therefore, an Internet connection is required to run the application unless you setup keycloak locally with the steps described here:

-1. Add the network_mode to the backend container to "host" (in docker-compose.yml)
+1. Add the following docker-compose service to the docker-compose.yml file.
-2. And add the following docker-compose service

 ```yml
 keycloak: